chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 </div>
 ```

-It already has sections to show various states for loading and errors.
-Next up
-is to move our already existing data loading from the routes and controller in
-the previous step into the component:
+We now have a way to handle the various states of our application.
+We can now move the existing logic for handling the data loading and error handling into the component.

 In `app/components/inbox-screen.js` add the following: